Dolphins–Jets rivalry

+The Dolphins–Jets rivalry is a National Football League (NFL) rivalry between the Miami Dolphins and New York Jets.
-The Dolphins–Jets rivalry is a rivalry between the Miami Dolphins and the New York Jets in the National Football League (NFL).
-The teams both play in the AFC East division, and play two scheduled games each season as a result.
-They have often competed for divisional supremacy, and have played a number of classic games.
-Currently, the Dolphins lead the series 58–56–1, while the Dolphins have won the lone postseason meeting, defeating the Jets in the 1982 AFC Championship.

-The Dolphins are one of four NFL teams with a winning record against each of their division rivals after 100 games played against each of them (along with the Dallas Cowboys, Green Bay Packers, and Kansas City Chiefs).
-Meanwhile, the Jets are one of only three NFL teams with a losing record against each of their division rivals after 100 games played against each of them (along with the Detroit Lions and Los Angeles Chargers).
+The teams play in the AFC East division and play two scheduled games each season.
+They have often competed for divisional supremacy, and have played several classic games.
+The Dolphins are one of four NFL teams with a winning record against every division rival after 100 games played against each of them (along with the Dallas Cowboys, Green Bay Packers, and Kansas City Chiefs).
+Conversely, the Jets are one of only three NFL teams with a losing record against every division rival after 100 games played against each of them (along with the Detroit Lions and Los Angeles Chargers).

+The Dolphins lead the overall series, 62–57–1.
+The two teams have met once in the playoffs, with the Dolphins winning in the 1982 AFC Championship.

 History

 The Jets and Dolphins were established in 1960 and 1966 respectively; both as members of the American Football League.
-After the AFL–NFL merger in 1970 the Dolphins and the Jets were placed in the AFC East, guaranteeing that they would meet twice a year annually.
-The rivalry has stayed intense through the years as both teams are always competitive against one another no matter what the standings indicate.
+After the AFL–NFL merger in 1970, the Dolphins and the Jets were placed in the AFC East, guaranteeing that they would meet twice a year annually.
+The rivalry has stayed intense through the years as both teams are always competitive against one another regardless of the standings.
 The rivalry also maintains a high intensity because of the large number of transplanted New York Jets' fans who retire to South Florida.

-Prior to the New England Patriots rise to dominance in the early 2000s, the Jets and Dolphins regularly contested for the AFC East title (along with the Buffalo Bills in the late 1980s and early 1990s).
-Upon the Dolphins' joining of the AFL in 1966, the Jets were laying the seeds for their 1968 Super Bowl III victory.
-After the Jets' Super Bowl victory in 1968, the Dolphins began their ascension to the top of the NFL, culminating back-to-back Super Bowl wins in 1972 and 1973.
+Before the New England Patriots rise to dominance in the early 2000s, the Jets and Dolphins regularly contested for the AFC East title (along with the Buffalo Bills in the late 1980s and early 1990s).
+Upon the Dolphins' joining the AFL in 1966, the Jets laid the seeds for their 1968 Super Bowl III victory.
+After the Jets' Super Bowl victory in 1968, the Dolphins began ascending to the top of the NFL, culminating in back-to-back Super Bowl wins in 1972 and 1973.
 The 1972 season also saw Miami finish with a 17–0 record; the only NFL team to finish the regular season and post-season without a loss or tie.

-1966–69: AFL Days
+1966–1969: AFL Days

 When the Dolphins joined the AFL in 1966, the Jets were ascending the ranks of the AFL powerhouses on the arm of quarterback Joe Namath.
-The Jets won the first eight contests against the Dolphins beginning with the very first meeting, a 19-14 Jets' win in Miami's second ever game.
+The Jets won the first eight contests against the Dolphins beginning with the first meeting, a 19-14 Jets' win in Miami's second-ever game.